rrDumpTruck/Obsidian.Vault/Channel Ideas.md

 ---

 ---
-Fatherhood and a recognition of the unrecognized greatness in society. *drum video *
+Fatherhood and a recognition of the unrecognized greatness in society. *drum video supported and maybe vhs collection conversion project for old home videos*
 ---